 A pair of intense, beady eyes, barely visible in the black of the early morning, glinted and blinked back up at him.
 Oramus waited.

 “Thank you, sir,” replied the younger bird.
-“They’ll expect you at dusk sharp!” he added and flew off swiftly in the direction of the heart of the Great Wood.
+“They’ll expect you at dusk sharp!” he added and flew off swiftly in the direction of the Owl Council’s thicket.

-Oramus tried to go back to sleep, but by then the darkness had begun to lift, and the solitary call of a wood thrush echoed through the forest.
+Oramus tried to go back to sleep, but by then night had begun to lift, and the solitary call of a wood thrush echoed through the forest.
 It was quiet again for a moment, and then another thrush sounded.
 Soon the Great Wood would be awake.